Nim (programming language): nimpretty

 nimpretty is a source code beautifier, used to format code according to the official Nim style guide.

 Testament

-Testament is an advanced automatic Unittests runner for Nim tests.
+Testament is an advanced automatic unit tests runner for Nim tests.
 Used in developing Nim, it offers process isolation tests, generates statistics about test cases, supports multiple targets and simulated Dry-Runs, has logging, can generate HTML reports, can skip tests from a file, and more.

 Other notable tools

-Some notable tools not included in the Nim package include:
+Some notable tools not included in the Nim distribution include:

 choosenim

 choosenim was developed by Dominik Picheta, creator of the Nimble package manager, as a tool to enable installing and using multiple versions of the Nim compiler.
 It downloads any Nim stable or development compiler version from the command line, enabling easy switching between them.

 nimpy

 nimpy is a library that enables convenient Python integration in Nim programs.

+pixie

+pixie is a feature-rich 2D graphics library, similar to Cairo or the Skia.
+It uses SIMD acceleration to speed-up image manipulation drastically.
+It supports many image formats, blending, masking, blurring, and can be combined with the boxy library to do hardware accelerated rendering.

 nimterop

 nimterop is a tool focused on automating the creation of C/C++ wrappers needed for Nim's foreign function interface.